akshayjshah/blog/content/post/zero-to-code-monkey.md

 to code, especially in Python, I hope my story helps you get started faster.

 ## Syntax Is Easy
-Oddly enough, learning the syntax of a programming language --- the rules for assembling words, curly braces, backslashes, and all the other typographical flotsam in the corners of your keyboard into working code --- was relatively easy.
+Oddly enough, learning the syntax of a programming language---the rules for assembling words, curly braces, backslashes, and all the other typographical flotsam in the corners of your keyboard into working code---was relatively easy.
 [Python][] is particularly straightforward, and Zed Shaw's [Learn Python the Hard Way][lpthw] taught me the basics in a single weekend.
 Experimenting in an [interactive environment][repl.it] was very helpful at this stage, since the interpreter caught all my mistakes, printed a helpful error